rchikhi/2025-logan-practical/PartB.md

 ---

 ## 1 .
-Have or prepare a Query Sequence
+Have or prepare a query sequence

 * **Limit:** ≤ 1 000 bp (service cap)
 * **Formats:** FASTA